suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Update Authorized | suit-condition-update-authorized | {{suit-condition-update-authorized}}
 Version | suit-condition-version | {{suit-condition-version}}
 Custom Condition | SUIT_Condition_Custom | {{SUIT_Condition_Custom }}

+The abstract description of these conditions is defined in {{command-behavior}}.

 Each condition MUST report a result code on completion.
 If a condition reports failure, then the current sequence of commands MUST terminate.
 If a condition requires additional information, this MUST be specified in one or more parameters before the condition is executed.
 If a Recipient attempts to process a condition that expects additional information and that information has not been set, it MUST report a failure.
 If a Recipient encounters an unknown condition, it MUST report a failure.